 HB19-1118 (Jackson & Galindo/Williams) Time Period to Cure Lease Violation

-This bill would increase the amount of notice that a landlord must provide to a tenant in the event of a lease violation from three days to 14 days before a landlord can initiate eviction proceedings against the tenant.
+This bill would increase the amount of notice that a landlord must provide to a tenant in the event of a lease violation before a landlord can initiate eviction proceedings against the tenant.

 The Children’s Campaign supports this bill.
 Families with children are evicted at significantly higher rates than other groups, and eviction has negative impacts on children’s health and academic outcomes, mental health and social-emotional development, due to the mobility and instability faced by families who are evicted.
 Mothers who were evicted in the previous year have higher rates of maternal depression, the effects of which are linked to reductions in young children’s behavioral, cognitive, and social and emotional functioning.
 Families who are evicted are more likely to experience homelessness or be forced to move into unsafe housing, both of which have negative impacts on children’s safety, well-being, and development.
 Pregnant people who experience homelessness are much more likely to have pregnancy complications, and prenatal homeless is associated with pre-term delivery and low-birthweight infants.
 This bill would allow families more time to cure a lease violation and reduce the likelihood that a family will face eviction.

 Repassed the House with Senate amendments and now heads to the governor’s desk for signature